Spoon Butter Magic: a better way to condition your wood

 What is the best oil to use to make spoon butter?

 Traditionally mineral is used however I wanted mine to be made with an alternative.
-You can use any oil that’s liquid at room temperature and fairly orderless.
-I bought cold pressed sunflower oil.
+You can use any oil that’s liquid at room temperature and fairly order less.
+My preference is Fractionated Coconut Oil.

 butcher block cream spoon butter